Website Data Protection Privacy Statement

 3.1.5 if we or substantially all of our assets are acquired by a third party, in which case personal data held by us about our clients will be one of the transferred assets; or

 4. Where we store your information

-4.1 The data that we collect from you may be transferred to and stored at a destination outside the European Economic Area (EEA) as our network data centres are hosted in the United States.
-We protect such transfers through reliance on the EU-US Privacy Shield framework.
-Data may also be processed by staff operating outside the EEA who work for us or for one of our suppliers for the purposes set out above only.
+4.1 The data that we collect from you is stored in the UK but data may also be processed by staff operating outside the EEA who work for us or for one of our suppliers for the purposes set out above only.
 In order to ensure that any third party treats your personal data in a way which is consistent with UK and EU laws on data protection, we have put in place agreements with those third parties which contain provisions approved by the EU for protecting personal data.